pancelor/pancelor.github.io/portfolio.md

 ### what is it?

-This is a 3D renderer that doesn't use the GPU at all; it does all the triangle math manually on the CPU and calls a `SetPixel` function many times.
+This is a 3D renderer that doesn't use the GPU at all; it does all the triangle math manually on the CPU and individually sets the color of each pixel shown onscreen.
 This was a fun experience learning a bit about how 3D graphics work.
 I only use "fast" operations while rasterizing the triangles (i.e. no floating-point division).

 I looked up [how to draw 2D lines](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) but had to figure out the rest on my own.